udaan-iitt/editions/2021_Winter/friendship.md

 ---
-title: 'A Mere Stranger'
+title: "A Mere Stranger"
 category: "Poetry"
 date: "2021-01-27 12:00:00 +09:00"
 desc: "Friendship is one of the most beautiful relationships people can have; an emotional connect forged with trust in exchange for vulnerability.
 But sometimes the bond that you thought you had with someone, might not have ever been mutual.
 Contemplate while you read the poet’s words, as he ponders about something that means different things to different people, but commonly known by a single word - friendship."
-thumbnail: "./images/ed1/friend.jpg"
+thumbnail: "./images/friend.jpg"
 authors: "Dinkar"
-starred: "false"
+starred: false
 abio: "NONE"
 alt: "intime"
 ---